nim-lang/Nim/doc/manual.md

 twice:

 * Semantic analysis recognizes and resolves the macro invocation.
-* The compiler executes the macro body (which may invoke other procs).
+* The compiler executes the macro body (which may invoke other procedures).
 * It replaces the AST of the macro invocation with the AST returned by the macro.
 * It repeats semantic analysis of that region of the code.
 * If the AST returned by the macro contains other macro invocations,